-Spiritual, social, moral and cultural values (religious observance)

-The policy in Muiredge is to hold weekly assemblies in which the pupils take an active part.
+Spiritual, social, moral and cultural values (religious observance) The policy in Muiredge is to hold weekly assemblies in which the pupils take an active part.
 Within the RME programme the children learn about life within the world religions of Christianity, Islam and Judaism.
 Children make visits to the Mosque, the Synagogue and the Church to learn about different forms of worship.

-Fiona McKibbin from Udddingston Old Parish is our local minister.
+Fiona McKibbin from Uddingston Old Parish is our local minister.
 Fiona visits the school regularly to take assemblies and she visits classes to support teachers in delivering some aspects of the RME programme.
 We also have links with Park Church in Uddingston.

-A Scripture Union group also meets once a week.
-Children from primary 5-7 are welcome to attend.

-Education Resources has produced guidelines on Religious Observance Policies and these are available in all establishments.

-Rights of Parents/Carers

-Scottish Government Ministers consider that religious observance complements religious education and is an important contribution to pupils' development.
+Rights of Parents/Carers Scottish Government Ministers consider that religious observance complements religious education and is an important contribution to pupils' development.
 It should also have a role in promoting the ethos of a school by bringing pupils together and creating a sense of community.
 There is a statutory provision for parents to withdraw children from participation in religious observance.
 This right of parents' wishes will be respected.
 Where a child is withdrawn from religious observance, schools will make suitable arrangements for the child to participate in a worthwhile alternative activity.

-Equalities

-Integral to this guidance is the principle of mutual respect.
+Equalities Integral to this guidance is the principle of mutual respect.
 The diversity of belief and tradition provides an ideal context in which pupils can learn about, and so learn from, what is important in the lives of themselves and others.
 South Lanarkshire's guidance recognises and welcomes diversity and promotes respectful understanding.
 Parents may request that their children be permitted to be absent in order to celebrate recognised religious events.
 Advance notice should be provided to the school when children will be absent.
 Appropriate requests will be granted and the pupil noted as an authorised absentee in the register.

 Pupil Leadership

 Our pupils are encouraged to take part in a range of opportunities where they can develop leadership skills:

 House Captains/Vice Captains: We have Captains and Vice-Captains for each of our four houses

 - Clydeneuk- blue

 - Kylepark yellow

 - Porterswell red

 - Spindlehowe green

 School Houses